LAUS Open is underway at Oakmont Country Club, Oakmont, Pennsylvania, near Plum.

 It's the second time I played it.

-The early starters still have not finished today.
+I think for the third time, the early starters still have not finished today.

-They'll do it, but it's they're going to have to play starting on both number one and number 10, maybe even into Saturday, especially if there's more rain today or tomorrow.
+They'll do it, but they're going to have to play starting on both number one and number 10, maybe even into Saturday, especially if there's more rain today or tomorrow.

-But I just for those of you that end up watching this on TV, these guys playing this game, make it look so easy.
+But I just, for those of you that end up watching this on TV, these guys playing this game make it look so easy.

 I can't conceive it.